 - More susceptible to disease.

-By providing a solid structure to grow on we can improve airflow to reduce disease, increase light availability for all areas of the plant improving growth and keep the fruit well off the ground to avoid the risk of rot.
+By giving the grapes a solid structure to grow on we can improve airflow to reduce disease, increase light through the canopy improving growth, and keep the fruit well off the ground to avoid the risk of rotting or rats.

 How High Should a Grape Trellis Be?